Hoverbear/hoverbear.org/_posts/2017-03-01-the-future-with-futures.md

         rx_set.push(rx);

         // Spawning up a thread means things won't be executed sequentially, so this will actually
-        // behave like an asyncronous value, so we can actually see how they work. thread::spawn(move || {
+        // behave like an asynchronous value, so we can actually see how they work. thread::spawn(move || {
             println!("{} --> START", index);